sinclairnick/spec-dts/README.md

 By representing an OpenAPI spec in `.d.ts` form, we can run type inference on it directly, without any code generation.

+> Spec-dts is compatible with the [Unclient](https://github.com/sinclairnick/unclient) package.

 ## API Reference

 ### `ParseSpec<T>`